When I first got back into wild camping, I didn’t have a special camp cookware set. I just used the lightest pot in my kitchen.

 ***Buy It Here***

-If you don’t mind spending nearly $100 for a backpacking cookware set, this one is beautifully designed.
+If you don’t mind spending a small fortune for a backpacking cookware set, this one is beautifully designed.
 It comes with:

 - 5 liter anodized aluminum non-stick pot

 - 5 liter anodized aluminum pot (not coated)

 - Pot handle

 The entire set clocks in at 1lb 12oz and packs to 7.75×5”.
 It is designed for two people but you could just take one of the pots if you are backpacking solo.

 I love all the little details with this set.
 Like how the lid has a strainer.
 And how the handle can fold upwards to lock the lid in place (great for when you are pre-soaking dehydrated camp meals).
 The color-coding system is a nice touch, even if I wouldn’t care whose plate I eat off of. 🙂

 The only major issue is with the handle.
 It is hard to remove, especially when you are cooking – which kind of defeats the purpose of a removable handle.
 I’d recommend getting a gripper-type handle to use with the set, though it might scratch the non-stick coating.

 - Anodized aluminum won’t warp in high heat